LAST UPDATED: July 28, 2019

 The major difference between a single-DIN and double-DIN head unit is its size; double-DIN head units are twice the size of their counterparts.
 Other than that, they have more advanced features and controls.

 Boss Audio is an international company that manufactures audio devices, such as marine audio electronics, car stereos, and Powersports products.
 BOSS Audio has been in operation for over 30 years and is headquartered in Oxnard, Calif.
 BOSS products are sold in more than 130 countries worldwide, in storefront retail centers, and on online shops.
-The Boss Audio Car Multimedia Player is one of its top-rated units.
+The Boss Audio Systems Hands-Free Receiver is one of its top-rated units.

 ATOTO is a car electronics company with a special focus on car multimedia devices, headrests, and OEM equipment.
 The company was established in 2008 by Jay Yang.
 The company’s manufacturing base is in Dongguan, China, but its products are sold worldwide through online shops.
 This company has some apex head units in the market, such as the ATOTO A6 Double-DIN Android Stereo.